deathlesz/habit-tracker/docs/architecture.md

 - Display all habits:
     - Pre-requisites: The user is on the `Main` screen.
     - Flow:
-    - The `Main` screen appears.
+    - The `Main` screen appears;
-        - The presentation layer calls a method in the logic layer to get all habits through the infrastructure.
+        - The presentation layer calls a method in the application layer to get all habits through the infrastructure;
-    - The logic layer makes a request to the storage through the infrastructure.
+    - The application layer makes a request to the storage through the infrastructure;
-    - The storage retrieves all stored habits and returns as a sorted list.
+    - The storage retrieves all stored habits and returns as a sorted list;
-    - The logic layer receives the data from the storage and converts it to the list of `Habit`.
+    - The application layer receives the data from the storage and converts it to the list of `Habit`;
-    - The presentation layer receives the list.
+    - The presentation layer receives the list;
         - The presentation layer receives the data and displays the list of habits or a 'No habits' message.
 - Description of the data flow for creating a new habit:
     - Pre-requisites: The user is on the `Add` screen.
     - Flow:
-    - The presentation layer calls a method in logic layer through infrastructure to add new habit.
+    - The presentation layer calls a method in application layer through infrastructure to add new habit;
-    - The logic layer validates data and makes a request to the storage.
+    - The application layer validates data and makes a request to the storage;
-    - The storage retrieves information about successful/unsuccessfull saving of new instance.
+    - The storage retrieves information about successful/unsuccessfull saving of new instance;
-    - The logic layer receives the information and passes it to logic layer.
+    - The application layer receives the information and passes it to application layer;
     - The presentation layer layer navigates user to `Main` screen and displays message about how saving was made.
 - Description of the data flow for viewing habit details:
     - Pre-requisites: The `Edit` screen appears.
     - Flow:
-    - The presentation layer presents an already loaded habit.
+    - The presentation layer presents an already loaded habit;
 - Description of the data flow for updating a habit:
     - Pre-requisites: The user triggers "Save".
     - Flow:
-    - The presentation layer calls a method in logic layer to update habit.
+    - The presentation layer calls a method in application layer to update habit;
-    - The logic layer makes a request to the storage.
+    - The application layer makes a request to the storage;
-    - The storage retrieves information about successful/unsuccessfull updating of new instance.
+    - The storage retrieves information about successful/unsuccessfull updating of new instance;
-    - The logic layer receives the information and passes it to presentation layer.
+    - The application layer receives the information and passes it to presentation layer;
     - The presentation layer layer navigates user to `Main` screen and displays message about how updating was made.
 - Description of the data flow for removing a habit:
     - Pre-requisites: The user triggers "Delete habit".
     - Flow:
-    - The presentation layer wait a confirmation to delete a habit.
+    - The presentation layer wait a confirmation to delete a habit;
-    - If user is agree, the presentation layer calls method in logic layer to delete the habit.
+    - If user is agree, the presentation layer calls method in application layer to delete the habit;
-    - The logic layer makes a request to the storage.
+    - The application layer makes a request to the storage;
-    - The storage retrieves information about successful/unsuccessfull deleting of new instance.
+    - The storage retrieves information about successful/unsuccessfull deleting of new instance;
-    - The logic layer receives the information and passes it to controller layer.
+    - The application layer receives the information and passes it to controller layer;
     - The presentation layer layer navigates user to `habit list` screen and displays message about deleting status.

-Notice, that when presentation goes to logic layer and logic layer to db, all requests go through infrastructure layer.
+Notice, that when presentation goes to application layer and application layer to db, all requests go through infrastructure layer.

 ## Solution overview